MaksimDzhangirov/backendBankExample/docs/part51-eng.md

 with this name: "Login User RPC".
 We can't store this request in the `Simple Bank` collection because that collection is for HTTP requests only.
-So I'm gonna create a new collection called Simple Bank gRPC.
+So I'm gonna create a new collection called `Simple Bank gRPC`.

 ![](../images/part51/25.png)

 ![](../images/part51/26.png)

-Alright, now the new collection has been created with the Logic User RPC.
+Alright, now the new collection has been created with the "Logic User RPC".

 To create a new request, we can click this button and select "Add Request", then `gRPC request`.